-Petrology and Geochemistry

 Program Solicitation

-NSF 06-543 Replaces Document PD 04-1573
+NSF 06-544 Replaces Document PD 04-1572

-Full Proposal Deadline(s) (due by 5 p.m. submitter's local time): June 1, annually December 1, annually REVISIONS AND UPDATES This solicitation replaces a component of Program Solicitation NSF 04-613 (Earth Sciences Research at the National Science Foundation), and Program Description PD 04-1573.
+Full Proposal Deadline(s) (due by 5 p.m. submitter's local time):

+June 1, annually

+December 1, annually

+REVISIONS AND UPDATES

+This solicitation replaces a component of Program Solicitation NSF 04-613 (Earth Sciences Research at the National Science Foundation), and Program Description PD 04-1572.

 In furtherance of the President's Management Agenda, in Fiscal Year 2006, NSF has identified programs that will offer proposers the option to utilize Grants.gov to prepare and submit proposals.
 Grants.gov provides a single Government-wide portal for finding and applying for Federal grants online.

 Proposers may opt to submit proposals in response to this Program Solicitation via Grants.gov or via the NSF FastLane system.

-In determining which method to utilize in the electronic preparation and submission of the proposal, please note the following: - A. All collaborative proposals must be submitted via the NSF FastLane system.
-This includes collaborative proposals submitted: - by one organization (and which includes one or more subawards); or - as separate submissions from multiple organizations.
+In determining which method to utilize in the electronic preparation and submission of the proposal, please note the following:

+A. All collaborative proposals must be submitted via the NSF FastLane system.
+This includes collaborative proposals submitted:

+by one organization (and which includes one or more subawards); or as separate submissions from multiple organizations.

 Proposers are advised that collaborative proposals submitted in response to this Program Solicitation via Grants.gov will be requested to be withdrawn and proposers will need to resubmit these proposals via the NSF FastLane system.
 (Chapter II, Section D.3 of the Grant Proposal Guide provides additional information on collaborative proposals.)

 B. All Other Types of Proposals That Contain Subawards.
 All other types of proposals that contain one or more subawards also must be submitted via the NSF Fastlane system.
 (Chapter II, Section C.2.g.(vi)(e) of the Grant Proposal Guide provides additional information on subawards.)

-SUMMARY OF PROGRAM REQUIREMENTS Program Title: Petrology and Geochemistry Synopsis of Program:
+SUMMARY OF PROGRAM REQUIREMENTS

-The Petrology and Geochemistry Program supports basic research on the formation and chemical composition of Earth materials in the crust, mantle, and core.
-Proposals in this program generally address the petrology and high-temperature geochemistry of igneous and metamorphic rocks (including mantle samples), mineral physics, and volcanology.
-Proposals that bridge disciplinary boundaries or that include development of analytical tools for potential use by the broad community are also encouraged.
+Program Title:

+Tectonics

+Synopsis of Program:

+The Tectonics Program supports a broad range of field, laboratory, computational, and theoretical investigations aimed at understanding the evolution and deformation of continental lithosphere through time.
+Proposals to elucidate the processes that act on the lithosphere at various time-scales and length-scales, either at depth or the surface, are encouraged.
+Because understanding such large-scale phenomena commonly requires a variety of expertise and methods, the Tectonics Program supports integrated research involving the disciplines of structural geology, petrology, geochronology, sedimentology, stratigraphy, geomorphology, rock mechanics, paleomagnetics, geodesy, and other geophysical techniques.

 Cognizant Program Officer(s):

-- Sonia Esperanca, Program Director, Directorate for Geosciences, Division of Earth Sciences, 785 S, telephone: (703) 292-8554, email: sesperan@nsf.gov - William Leeman, Program Director, Directorate for Geosciences, Division of Earth Sciences, 785 S, telephone: (703) 292-7411, email: wleeman@nsf.gov Applicable Catalog of Federal Domestic Assistance (CFDA) Number(s): 47.050 --- Geosciences Eligibility Information - Organization Limit: None Specified. - PI Eligibility Limit: None Specified. - Limit on Number of Proposals: None Specified.
+David M. Fountain, Program Director, Directorate for Geosciences, Division of Earth Sciences, 785 S, telephone: (703) 292-8552, fax: (703) 292-9025, email: dfountai@nsf.gov

+Ræ ^•ÃÖ } |æ , Program Director, Directorate for Geosciences, Division of Earth Sciences, 785 S, telephone: (703) 292-8552, fax: (703) 292-9025, email: ba } |æ @nsf.gov

+Applicable Catalog of Federal Domestic Assistance (CFDA) Number(s):

+47.050 --- Geosciences

+Eligibility Information

+Organization Limit: None Specified.
+PI Eligibility Limit: None Specified.

+Limit on Number of Proposals: None Specified.

+Award Information

-Award Information - Anticipated Type of Award: Standard or Continuing Grant - Estimated Number of Awards: 50 to 60 annually - Anticipated Funding Amount: \$13,900,000 annually, pending availability of funds Proposal Preparation and Submission Instructions A. Proposal Preparation Instructions This solicitation contains information that supplements the standard Grant Proposal Guide and NSF Grants.gov Application Guide guidelines. • Full proposals submitted via FastLane:
+Anticipated Type of Award: Standard or Continuing Grant Estimated Number of Awards: 40 to 50 - annually

+Estimated Number of Awards: 40 to 50 - annually

+Anticipated Funding Amount: \$9,200,000 annually, pending availability of funds

+Proposal Preparation and Submission Instructions

+A. Proposal Preparation Instructions

+This solicitation contains information that supplements the standard Grant Proposal Guide and NSF Grants.gov Application Guide guidelines.

+Full proposals submitted via FastLane:

-Grant Proposal Guide (GPG) Guidelines apply • Full proposals submitted via Grants.gov:
+Grant Proposal Guide (GPG) Guidelines apply

+Full proposals submitted via Grants.gov: